cotsapaslab/jlim/README.md

   - **usedSNPsNo**: total number of SNPs included in the analysis after all filtering
   - **startBP**: position of first SNP in the analysis window; by default, up to -100 kb from *userIdxBP*
   - **endBP**: position of last SNP in analysis window; by default, up to +100 kb from *userIdxBP*
-  - **sectrSampleSize**: sample size of secondary trait association study
+  - **sectrSampleSize**: sample size of the secondary trait association study
   - **sectrGeneName**: gene name if the secondary trait association file contains multiple genes
   - **executedPerm**: actual number of permutations/sampling iterations performed to calculate p-values
   - **desc**: JLIM status